 HELP - Display a brief HELP page for BKMSG.

 P - Print the message in the runstream as well as sending it to the terminal.
-The P option will also force printing of the message in the case where the run is not currently breakpointed or not a demand run, since otherwise it would be ignored.
+The P option will also force printing of the message if the run is batch or not currently breakpointed, since otherwise it would be ignored.

 T - Time-stamp the message (compare with D).

 As many images as needed may follow the @BKMSG call, and they will all be sent together.
 There is an upper limit of about 4095 characters to the message.
 The message is terminated by an @EOF or any ECL image.